Team GIles Research

 Thesis Title: Bridging Troubled Waters: Examining Culture in the Canadian Red Cross' Swimming and Water Safety Program

-Current Position: Term Assistant Professor, Brock University
+Current Position: Associate Professor, Brock University

 Sophie Gartner-Manzon